The Forget Tomorrow World Tour: Show

-During a portion of the concert, Timberlake and his band the "Tennessee Kids" make their way through the audience to a smaller stage at the back of the arena floor, performing eight songs at the "B Stage", including the single "Selfish".
-The concert concludes with Timberlake performing "Mirrors" on top of a floating rotating stage.
+During a portion of the concert, Timberlake and his band, the "Tennessee Kids", make their way through the audience to a smaller stage at the back of the arena floor, performing eight songs at the "B Stage", including the single "Selfish".
+The concert concludes with Timberlake performing "Mirrors" on top of a floating, rotating stage.
 Held safe by wires attached to a harness at his waist and feet secured by straps to the deck, Timberlake rides the stage as it progresses above the crowd, turning from side to side in the arena.
-Toward the end of the song, as if bowing to the audience below, the stage angles forward in a way that tips Timberlake, his head extended well in front of his feet almost onto the audience below.
+Toward the end of the song, as if bowing to the audience below, the stage angles forward in a way that tips Timberlake, his head extended well in front of his feet, almost onto the audience below.
 John Taylor of the Las Vegas Sun described the stage as "Maybe four stories tall and 20 feet wide.
 It began the night as part of the main backdrop on stage.
-It later moved out from its original position just behind the singer at center stage, displaying various graphic designs and images of the singer.
+It later moved out from its original position just behind the singer at the center stage, displaying various graphic designs and images of the singer.
 Later, it was lowered to where it hovered over Timberlake and his coterie of dancers as they moved through a song. [...]
 The floating stage literally was a show-stopper."

 Commercial performance

-In March 2024, prior to the tour launching, Trace William Cowen of Complex reported that the Forget Tomorrow World Tour had become Timberlake's fastest selling tour to date.
-They stated that the tour had amassed over $140 million globally in initial ticket sales from over 70 dates and that more than one million attendees are expected.
+In March 2024, prior to the tour launching, Trace William Cowen of Complex reported that the Forget Tomorrow World Tour had become Timberlake's fastest-selling tour to date.
+They stated that the tour had amassed over $140 million in initial ticket sales globally from more than 70 dates, and that more than one million attendees are expected.
 Cowen concluded that "Justin Timberlake's Forget Tomorrow World Tour Is Set to Become His Biggest Yet."
 On May 20, 2024, Pollstar announced that nine additional shows were added due to "overwhelming demand" and reported that over 1 million tickets were already sold.